 Arriving at the practice

-When you arrive at the surgery please ring the doorbell located at the entrance.
-In order to ensure access to treatment face coverings must be worn unless exemption evidence can be provided.
+When you arrive at the surgery face coverings must be worn unless exemption evidence can be provided.
 In order to protect our workforce and other patients we reserve the right to refuse access to patients refusing to wear a face mask.
 A member of staff will welcome you.
-If there is a delay you will be asked to wait outside or in your car and we will telephone you when the dentist is ready to see you.
+If there is a delay you may be asked to wait outside or in your car and we will telephone you when the dentist is ready to see you.
 We ask that where possible, please bring only essential items please do not bring bags or coats.
-You will be asked to remove any outerwear at the entrance to the practice.
-The front door will remain locked, however we cannot accept liability for personal items brought into the dental practice building.
+We cannot accept liability for personal items brought into the dental practice building.

-We will take your temperature with a no-touch thermometer.
-If your temperature is above 37.8°C, you will be unable to enter the practice and will be asked to return home and self-isolate as per current government guidelines.
-To eliminate waiting inside the practice and at reception all appointments will be staggered.
+To minimise waiting inside the practice and at reception all appointments will be staggered.
 This will minimise patients arriving or leaving at the same time as other patients where practicable.
 If you are well, we will direct you to the hand sanitiser station located in the waiting room and we will provide you with an alcohol based hand rub to use for 20 seconds and tissues for you to use should you need to cough or sneeze at any point.
 From there the nurse will take you straight to the surgery and may request that you do the following before, during and after your appointment:

 Use the hand sanitiser or thoroughly wash your hands for 30 seconds with the antiseptic hand wash provided in the surgery.
 We may ask you to use a Hydrogen Peroxide mouthwash before some dental treatments are provided.
 There will be greater use of rubber dam or other barrier mechanisms for certain procedures.